Inspiring the next generation of designers, architects and engineers!Read more +

 Students came from schools all over Birmingham including: King Edward VI Camp Hill School for Girls, King Edward VI Handsworth School, Langley Secondary School, Ninestiles Academy, Perry Beeches The Academy, Sidney Stringer Academy and St Paul’s School for Girls.

 From the weekend, IA put together an initial design model, progressing development for construction, which was then progressed by Arup Engineers in completion of the viability and build process.
-We have worked closely as a collaborative in the build of the pavilion for the festival.
-The pavilion will now be appearing at UK Construction Week’s Timber Expo at the NEC.
+We have then all worked closely as a collaborative in the build of the pavilion for the festival.
+The pavilion also appeared at UK Construction Week’s Timber Expo at the NEC.

 © Intervention Architecture 2017